MiGoller/elasticsearch-docker/README.md

-# elasticsearch-docker
-Elasticsearch for Docker and Nextcloud
+# Elasticsearch for Docker and Nextcloud